tombomba/tombomba.github.io/_posts/2019-03-14-a-soup-of-the-people.md

 ---
-title: "The Cycle of Life (Umami, 2019)"
+title: "A soup of the people"
 excerpt: "Umami's 'The Cycle of Life' is the strangest thing I've seen this year."
 image:
   file: cycle-of-life-umami-2019.jpg